 Today, pemmican is often thought to be simply beef jerky.
 This is not the case, though you could argue that real pemmican contains jerky as an ingredient.
 Traditional, real-deal pemmican is a combination of dried animal meat and melted animal fat, usually tallow, but sometimes suet.

-Way back, well before the United States ever was, explorers from various European countries were making contact, sometimes peaceful and sometimes not, with indigenous Native Americans.
+Way back, well before the United States ever was, explorers from various European countries were making contact, sometimes peacefully and sometimes not, with indigenous Native Americans.

 The majority of these tribes made use of pemmican and one form or another because it was extremely energy dense and would sustain them well on long journeys with virtually no worry over spoilage.

-Today, pemmican is still made and exactly the same way and is even produced in its genuine form commercially.
+Today, pemmican is still made in the same way, and is even produced in its genuine form commercially.
 Now as then, everyone has their own idea of what true pemmican is, and what ingredients do and do not belong in it.

 Ingredients, Preparation and Variations

 As mentioned above, pemmican has many, many variations both tribally and regionally when it comes to ingredients.
 Even so, pemmican is a very simple dish and the way you choose to prepare it will probably boil down to your preferences or what you have available.

 Either way, so long as you pay strict attention to correct preparation and incorporation of the ingredients you’ll wind up with a big batch of pemmican ready to go.

 The road to delicious pemmican begins with dried meat, basically the same way you would make typical jerky.
 Meat from various big game animals, typically bison, moose or deer, but potentially even various species of fish or even ducks, would be cut into thin strips and then dried over a low fire or by the hot sun.